 - Depression and lethargy, etc.

-Sudden stop of urination (anuria) is an emergency for a cat.
+A sudden stop of urination (anuria) is an emergency for a cat.
 As a cat owner, you need to bring your cat immediately to the vet.
 Veterinarians will observe clinical signs and perform several tests to diagnose the actual cause and treatment accordingly.
-Treatment of a lower urinary tract disease may range from antibiotics to surgery.
+Treatment of a lower urinary tract infection may range from antibiotics to surgery depending on the conditions.

 Prevention of Feline Lower Urinary Tract Disease

-Prevention of feline urinary tract disorders lies upon the management of the cat.
+Prevention of feline urinary tract infection lies upon the management of the cat.
 You need to follow these:

 - Maintain a perfect bodyweight of your cat